-When you have been subjected to harassment and discrimination in the workplace, you may feel the quality of the work you are able to produce is failing.
-As the behavior continues, you may even begin to feel the hostile nature of the workplace impacting other areas of your life, making you feel like the only option is to resign or quit.
-These are hostile work environments.
+Experiencing harassment and discrimination in the workplace can cause the quality of your work to fall.
+As the behavior continues, you may begin to feel the hostile nature of your workplace impacting other areas of your life.
+Eventually, you may feel like the only option is to resign or quit.
+Workplaces like this are hostile work environments.

 At Brown Kwon & Lam, we know how serious hostile work environments and their cases are, which is why we will stand with you.